Toyota Hilux: Australia

-During its introduction in Australia, the eighth-generation Hilux was offered with 31 variants, eight more than its predecessor, with 4×2 and 4×4, single, extra and double cabin styles, and WorkMate, SR and SR5 grade levels.
+During its introduction in Australia, the eighth-generation Hilux was offered with 31 variants, eight more than its predecessor, with 4×2 and 4×4 single, extra and double cabin styles, and WorkMate, SR and SR5 grade levels.
 Toyota has also added Hi-Rider variants for SR and SR5 models, with added ride height, heavy-duty suspensions, larger front ventilated disc brakes and larger rear drum brakes.

 Four engine options are offered in the market, ranging from the 2.4-litre turbo-diesel, 2.8-litre turbo-diesel (with different outputs for both 4×2 and 4×4), 2.7-litre petrol and 4.0-litre V6 petrol, and continues to be imported from Thailand.

-The Australian specification Hilux offers an upgraded 3500 kg towing capacity (for diesel manual) or 3200 kg for diesel automatic model, while it also offer a payload of up to 1240 kg.
+The Australian specification Hilux offers an upgraded 3500 kg towing capacity (for diesel manual) or 3200 kg for diesel automatic model, while it also offers a payload of up to 1240 kg.
 It comes equipped with a standard reversing camera, up to seven airbags, electronic stability control, trailer sway control and rear parking sensors.

 In March 2017, the TRD appearance package became available.
-In January 2018, Toyota introduced the Hilux Rugged X, Rogue and Rugged variants which was fully designed, developed and engineered in Australia.
+In January 2018, Toyota introduced the Hilux Rugged X, Rogue and Rugged variants which were fully designed, developed and engineered in Australia.
 Based on the double-cab 4×4 Hilux, the three variants are targeted towards "urban adventurers" with off-road related changes and additions.
 The 2020 facelift was presented in August, which also introduced upgraded diesel engines and Toyota Safety Sense.

 In September 2022, the Hilux Rogue received upgrades such as wider tracks and fenders, larger 18-inch wheels, rear disc brakes replacing drum brakes and larger front brake discs.
 It also gained extended front suspension arms, a lengthened rear axle, revised rear dampers, and a rear anti-roll bar, which are claimed to increase the vehicle's roll rigidity by 20 percent.

 In January 2023, the GR Sport model became available in Australia with a different styling compared to the Hilux GR Sport in other markets, by sharing many elements with the Hilux Rogue.
 Powered with the 2.8-litre diesel engine, it received engine upgrades, heavy-duty suspension, wider fenders and wider track.

+Cambodia

+The eighth‑generation Hilux was officially introduced to the Cambodian market back in 2016, with local assembly for the Cambodian market began in May 2024 at the Phnom Penh Special Economic Zone by TTMC.
+The locally assembled Hilux Revo is offered in V Edition and Rally trims, both powered by a 2.8‑litre diesel engine paired with a six‑speed automatic transmission and four‑wheel drive.
+Standard equipment includes wireless Apple CarPlay and Android Auto, Bi‑LED headlamps, and advanced safety features.